protos50/SQLi-BruteForcer-Test-RustServer/README.md

 5. Press '5' to save found credentials to a JSON file.

 6. Press '6' to exit the script.

-#### Important Note

-Ensure responsible use of this tool and comply with all legal and ethical guidelines when conducting security assessments.

 ## Contributing